 Tests with Hänchen test hydraulic actuator

 Since 1974 Hänchen hydraulic cylinders have been used for the majority of these dynamic tests for aircraft.
-The servo hydraulic test actuators are supplied with a throughput of 4,400 litres of compressed oil per minute over many kilometres of pipelines with diameters of up to 20 cm on the main pipes.
+The servo hydraulic test cylinders are supplied with a throughput of 4,400 litres of compressed oil per minute over many kilometres of pipelines with diameters of up to 20 cm on the main pipes.
 Process computers coordinate the sequences of movements in such a way that the loads correspond to the day-to-day flight realities of the Airbus A 340-600.
 In order to make these movements as realistic as possible, the servo hydraulic actuators are driven by proportional valves.
 This process mainly uses testing machine cylinders with floating annular gap sealing, patented by Hänchen.
 For special tasks, however, cylinders with hydrostatically mounted piston rod guides are also used.

 Simulation not only on the computer